 3D accident simulations 2 show additional simulations produced by Atlanta Engineering Services.
 Simulations show the jury how an accident happened.
 Much like a video, they are much easier for a jury to understand than an oral explanation.
-Sequence of events of an accident unfold like watching television.
+Sequence of events of an accident unfolds like watching television.

-One of the wonderful features of 3D accident simulations2 is the ability to solve for many different scenarios.
+One of the wonderful features of 3D accident simulations2 is the ability to solve for many scenarios.
 The reconstruction engineer has available answers to the "what if" question involving an accident.
 Because the vehicles and the scene environment is input into the computer simulator, the engineer can run the simulation hundreds of times and analyze hundreds of "what if" situations.

 Atlanta Engineering Services use computer simulations to produce 3D videos of traffic accident wrecks.
 The videos show how the accident happened.

 The accident scene investigation